5 Getting started with R and RStudio

 5.8 Exploring R with the {swirl} package

-If you were able to install the {dataedu} package without any issues or concerns and you’re eager to get started exploring everything that R can do, you can supplement your learning through {swirl} (https://swirlstats.com/students.html).
+If you were able to install the {dataedu} package without problems and you’re eager to start exploring what R can do, supplement your learning through {swirl} (https://swirlstats.com/students.html).

-{swirl} is a set of packages (see more on packages in Chapter 6) that you can download, providing an interactive method for learning R by using R in the RStudio Console.
+{swirl} is a set of packages (see more on packages in Chapter 6) providing an interactive method for learning R by using R in the RStudio Console.

 Since you’ve already installed R, RStudio, and the {swirl} package, you can follow the instructions on the {swirl} webpage or run the following code in your Console pane to get started with a beginner-level course in {swirl}: